Today’s my birthday. At 23.11 – or 11.11 pm, which somehow sounds more magical :-) – I turn 45.

 8. My youngest brother was born and I became a big sister for the second time.

 9. A year later my father left and my parents divorced.
-The rest of my childhood was spent without my father.
+My father was absent from then on.
 My mum did the very best she could as a single mum of three.
-We hardly had any money and yet it never felt as though we lacked anything either.
-She always surprised us with treasure hunts, fun adventures, great birthdays, nice Christmases and holidays.
+We had hardly any money and yet it never felt as though we lacked anything either.
+I remember improvised treasure hunts, fun adventures, birthdays, Christmases and holidays.
 It’s only since I’ve been a mum of three myself that I’ve come anywhere close to understanding everything she did during that time and how hard it must have been.
 I will forever be grateful for my mum.

 11. My mum and I loved to play Scrabble.
 For many years, our Scrabble game was a Christmas and New Year’s Eve tradition.
 Now we have an app that allows us to carry on playing long-distance too.